 Their performance is exceptional: virtually every mouse responds to challenge, producing high-titre polyclonal antibodies to a variety of antigens including highly conserved human antigens.

-We are improving the value of Kymouse™ platform still further for therapeutic antibody and vaccine discovery through three novel developments.
+We are improving the value of our antibody discovery and development platforms still further for therapeutic antibody and vaccine discovery through three novel developments.

 Using human genes and natural processes to make effective treatments

-When immunised with human targets or pathogenic organisms, the Kymouse™ strains mount a normal immune response and mature antibody drugs from their human building blocks.
+When immunised with human targets or pathogenic organisms, Kymab's mouse antibody platforms deliver a normal immune response and mature antibody drugs from their human building blocks.
 Because the human antibodies are produced through the normal and natural process of maturation, they evolve from molecules with good drug-like properties to drugs with exceptional potency, stability and solubility.
 Importantly, when these antibody genes are transferred into mammalian expression systems the recombinant molecules are reliably expressed at high levels.

-The speed and efficiency with which highly potent antibody drugs are produced by the use of Kymouse™ strains is truly remarkable: in two years since development, the Kymouse™ platform has produced drug panels against more than 25 targets.
-We no longer need to follow the traditional, very slow and tortuous process of antibody optimisation, involving cycles of modifications to im-prove potency, stability, solubility and manufacturing yields.
+Because of our unique platforms, the speed and efficiency with which Kymab deliver highly potent antibody drugs is truly remarkable: in the first two years since development, our platforms produced drug panels against more than 25 targets.
+We no longer need to follow the traditional, very slow and tortuous process of antibody optimisation, involving cycles of modifications to improve potency, stability, solubility and manufacturing yields.

-Because the Kymouse™ design is modular, we are able to modify it further to support the discovery of highly differentiated antibodies and molecules with modes of action that would be unobtainable with other platforms.
-We are further developing Kymouse™ to facilitate specific drug-discovery efforts, such as target-locus knockouts and focusing of the repertoire by pre-setting the heavy or light chain to engineer bispecific antibodies.
+Our modular antibody-discovery platforms can be modified further to support the discovery of highly differentiated antibodies and molecules with modes of action that would be unobtainable with other platforms.
+We invest in development of our platforms to facilitate specific drug-discovery efforts, such as target-locus knockouts and focusing of the repertoire by pre-setting the heavy or light chain to engineer bispecific antibodies.
 We have also generated mice with an enhanced average CDR3H length which will more effectively deliver antibodies against less-exposed epitopes.